Wengia Solodorensis: History

+Early history

 At the beginning of the 1880s there were already student groups at the Kantonsschule Solothurn as offshoots of the university corporations “Helvetia” and “Zofingia”.
 Their activities were banned by an executive council resolution in 1883.
+The purpose of the society is set out in their charter as follows: "The purpose of Wengia is to promote the scientific interest of its members.
+It should seek to unite them through friendship and, through lectures and discussions, enable them to come into life as prepared citizens."

 In the summer of 1884 several students came together under the leadership of Bernhard Wyss and Leo Weltner with the aim of founding a new society.
 Probably in the memory of the former Spe-Fuxenvereinigung of “Helvetia”, the name “Wengia”, which originally went back to Niklaus Wengi, was adopted.
 For the cap they agreed on the green colour, which has been a symbol of the ”Radicals” in the canton of Solothurn, the ribbon was kept in the colours green-red-green.
 The new society should preserve the student tradition of Solothurn and educate its members based on the principles of the radical-democratic party ruling in Solothurn and Switzerland at that time.

 On 7 November 1884, the Solothurn cantonal Executive council approved the statutes submitted by 15 students.
-The first president was Adolf Meyer v/o Storch, who passed away while he was still active, Leo Weltner v/o Streck acted as first Fux-Major.
+The first president was Adolf Meyer v/o Storch, who died while he was still active, Leo Weltner v/o Streck acted as first Fux-Major.
 The first members had experienced activities of the former forbidden societies and were able to build on an old tradition in building the new society.

 This was followed by a time the new society was tried and tested.
 With the admission of other student societies at the college in 1907/1908, the "Wengia" was faced with competition, whereby the relationship among the societies developed from an open struggle at the beginning to a friendly co-existence today.

 Society activities were subdued during the First World War.
 In contrast, the “Wengia” experienced an upswing during the Second World War.
 With school and fraternity life restricted, members showed great interest in the course of war and put themselves at the service of the Spiritual national defence.

 The "Wengia" was delayed to feel the events of 1968, but the society accepted the challenge and was very popular in the years that followed.

-Today
+Symbols

+The fraternity's motto is Patria, Amicitia, Scientia or "Fatherland, Friendship, Science".
+Its colors are green, red, and green.
+The society's publication is Der Wengianer was formed in October 1888, and has been published regularly several times a year since.
+The members of the "Wengia" refer to themselves as "Wengianer".